 Problem «Queens» (Hard)

-StatementIn chess tt is known that it is possible to place 8 queens on a chess board 8×8 such none of them can attack another.
+StatementIn chess it is known that it is possible to place 8 queens on an 8×8 chess board such that none of them can attack another.
 Given a placement of 8 queens on the board, determine if there is a pair of queens that can attach each other on the next move.
 Print the word

 NOif no queen can attack another, otherwise print